 Next time someone asks why noirs can’t be more fun, show them His Kind Of Woman.
 It might be the only feel-good sample from a whole genre lot.
 Howard Hughes played interference upon what began as a workmanlike John Farrow crime thriller that had finished nearly a year before.
 Robert Mitchum said Hughes called everyone back in to do it "twice more," ending up with enough movie for at least three trips to theatres.
 Hughes tinkered with miles of film for expected eternity before release of 120 minutes of his unique vision just before Labor Day weekend in 1951.
 Hughes

 learned from abortive relationships with better filmmakers than himself, being patient, if not dogmatic.
 From Howard Hawks, he saw values in relaxed patter, songs where they helped, plus action to spur a flagging pace.
 Preston Sturges had applied zany and unexpected comedy to situations a less inspired producer/director would do by rote.
 After years of more frustrated than fruitful collaboration with these two (The Outlaw and The Sin Of Harold Diddlebock, respectively), Hughes was ready to seize the wheel and dictate every aspect of a remade His Kind Of Woman.
 That control would extend to end-game promotion as well, but for now it was enough to direct the director, compose random dialogue, and loose his OCD on women’s wardrobe.
-Here is where one delves deep in the skull of Howard Hughes.
+Here is where one delves deep into the skull of Howard Hughes.

 Robert Mitchum was oftener than not plopped in Mexican hellholes, default setting, it seemed, for RKO thrillers.
 Hughes built an elegant soundstage resort to approximate luxury below the border, but was it authentic flavor of Mexico or one man's concept of what Mexico ought to be?
 Hughes seems to have applied a lighter touch, credited director John Farrow having gone grimmer direction with Mitchum and similar content in previous Where Danger Lives, not half so pleasurable a trip south as His Kind Of Woman proved to be.
 Mitchum takes abuse as before, nasty business of a hypo needle poking his skin a moment hard to forget, but that supports a plot device outlandish enough not to be taken seriously, and there is played-for-laughs Vincent Price coming to a rescue, itself assurance that a happy ending is in the offing.
 Endless close-ups detailing progress of the pincer toward Mitchum’s pulsing vein reveals singular minds at work.
 Based on apparent fixation re injections, we could wonder if Hughes was administering on-the-quiet jabs to himself.
 Mitchum refused to let his own skin be penetrated, his nerves so frazzled by the ordeal that he went on a set leveling rampage after endless retaking of blows to his solar plexus and lashing with the buckle end of a leather belt.